-Stellaris DansTeater (Hammerfest, Norway) and partner Kantele - The National Song and Dance Ensemble of the Republic of Karelia (Petrozavodsk) have made a performance for the whole family, based on Vespian and Sami culture.
+Stellaris DansTeater (Hammerfest, Norway) and partner Kantele - The National Song and Dance Ensemble of the Republic of Karelia (Petrozavodsk) have made a performance based on Vespian and Sami culture.

 As an indigenous population, both the Russian/Vepsian and Norwegian/Sami culture have strong traditions.
 Kantele´s roots lie in the culture and traditions of indigenous people in Karelia, and the company is 83 years old.
 They are famous for their musical folklore, traditional dance and music with a modern expression.
 Stellaris DansTeater is the oldest independent dance company in Norway, and has previously created several performances based on Sami culture, with the pieces "Geidosis", "Rissninger" and "Avadat".
 Choreographer Solveig Leinan-Hermo quickly responded with a yes to the request from Kantele to make a production that would connect the two companys and combine their two unique cultures.
 For "Adnazdi" we have gathered material from Kantele´s fantastic repertoire in order to challenge the different expressions of their repertoire and the traditions of contemporary dance.

 Sunday 28.10.2018 5 pm National Theatre Petrozavodsk, Karelia Republikk, Russia